PLANT 2030 ACADEMY

 During the mentoring phase 2018, twelve mentor-mentee-tandems took the chance for a trustful exchange in order to find answers to questions on the professional and personal development.

-Highly positive feedback reveals a successful start of the mentoring program and benefits both for mentees and mentors.
+Highly positive feedback reveals a successful start of the mentoring program.

 Young, innovative and creative